bajpai244/bajpai244/README.md

 </div>

 <p id="para" >
-I am a js developer/designer who is working on a lot of projects.
-I love to design and innovate, If you find me interesting drop me a message on any of my social media and we could have a great talk together.</p>
+I am a blockchain developer who is working on a lot on zero knowledge proofs and blockchain infrastructure building.
+If you find me interesting drop me a message on any of my social media and I would love to have a talk.</p>

 ## Projects 🖱️

-<p id="projectpara" >Here is a list of thing I have worked on or which I am currently working!</p>
+<p id="projectpara" >Here is a list of thing I have worked on or which I have worked and I am proud of!</p>

 </div>